8fold/site-joshbruce.com/content/public/finances/content.md

 4. Think win-win and meeting in the middle.
 5. Pay yourself first.
 6. Promote dividends earned in vehicles returning less than 7% per year to vehicles that historically return higher.
-7. Higher rates of return should be lowest piriority consideration when making decisions (see previous).
+7. Higher rates of return should be lowest priority consideration when making decisions (see previous).
 8. [Building Wealth Paycheck to Paycheck](/finances/building-wealth-paycheck-to-paycheck/).
+9. Don't take out a loan to buy an investment; investing on margin.

 ## Tools